-GSK owned 31.6% of our outstanding common stock as of December 31, 2020.
-Transactions with GSK are described in Note 3, "Collaborative Arrangements."
+While GSK no longer had an ownership stake in our outstanding common stock as of December 31, 2021, GSK was considered a related party during the year ended December 31, 2021 due to our collaborative arrangement with them.
+Transactions with GSK are described in Note 3, "Revenue Recognition and Collaborative Arrangements."

-Sarissa Capital owned 6.3% of our outstanding common stock as of December 31, 2020.
+Sarissa Capital owned 9.5% of our outstanding common stock as of December 31, 2021.
 Transactions with Sarissa Capital are described in Note 4, "Consolidated Entities".
 Sarissa Capital is considered to be a related party because two of its principals are members of our Board of Directors.